THE LAST FLIGHT OF BUFFALO 33

 Click on image

 For young men who had once hoped to fly single-engine fighters, but were then channeled through a multi-engine SFTS course, finding out that they were posted to a Mosquito OTU was the best news they could hope for — just as good a going to a Spitfire course.
 The de Havilland DH.98 Mosquito was a British twin-engined, shoulder-winged, multirole combat aircraft, introduced during the Second World War.
 Its fuselage, wings and empennage were constructed largely of wood earning it the nickname "Wooden Wonder”.
-The wings spars of the Mosquito, the primary structural components, were of a very complex design made entirely of wood constructed with new glue-lamination technology.
+The wing spars of the Mosquito, the primary structural components, were of a very complex design made entirely of wood constructed with new glue-lamination technology.
 Wikipedia offers up this description of this wing spar design:

-The all-wood wing pairs comprised a single structural unit throughout the wingspan, with no central longitudinal joint.
+The all-wood wing spars comprised a single structural unit throughout the wingspan, with no central longitudinal joint.
 Instead, the spars ran from wingtip to wingtip.
 There was a single continuous main spar and another continuous rear spar.
 Because of the combination of dihedral with the forward sweep of the trailing edges of the wings, this rear spar was one of the most complex units to laminate and to finish machining after the bonding and curing.
 It had to produce the correct 3D tilt in each of two planes.
 Also, it was designed and made to taper from the wing roots towards the wingtips.
 Both principal spars were of ply box construction, using in general 0.25-in plywood webs with laminated spruce flanges, plus a number of additional reinforcements and special details.

 Breadner and Bennett